aliceraffaele/ROAR/README.md

 **Map of ROAR initiatives in Italy**
 You can look at the several initiatives we have done (or are still ongoing) in this Google [map](https://www.google.com/maps/d/u/7/edit?mid=1TZ_bkiA1J3df4AlVr38XmRQ9di1q2Lg&usp=sharing).

+## Update: March 16, 2023
+In the `material` folder, more precisely in the `problems` and `group-projects` subfolders, we added the texts of the problems and the final project of ROAR III.

+In particular, `problems` now contains five completely new exercises with their implementation in Python+PuLP and also, for other five previous exercises, their corresponding script has been loaded.

+Concerning `group-projects`, we added the `project3-filtrec` subfolder, containing the text of the problem assigned to the students by the company [Filtrec S.p.A.](https://www.filtrec.com/it/) and the mathematical models of the preliminary and final version of the problem.
+The teaching methodology adopted in this case was that of *cooperative learning*.

 ## Update: June 02, 2022
-In the `material` folder, more precisely in the `problems` e `group-projects` subfolders, we added the texts of the problems and the group project used in the activities of ROAR II.
+In the `material` folder, more precisely in the `problems` and `group-projects` subfolders, we added the texts of the problems and the group project used in the activities of ROAR II.

 In particolar, `problems` now contains thirteen new exercises (with the “graphs” prefix), divided as follows according to their difficulty level: seven exercises in the `beginner` folder, four in the `intermediate` folder, and two in the `advanced` folder.